 - Payment Card Network

-The merchant acquiring bank, also known as the acquirer, sets the business up with their merchant account.
-Most times this involves filling out an application and going through a thorough application process.
+The merchant acquiring bank, or the acquirer, sets the business up with their merchant account.
+This usually involves filling out an application and going through a thorough application process.
 Some acquirers, such as e-wallets or payment processors might have a quicker application process than others depending on the type of account the business is applying for.
-The merchant acquirer will underwrite the account and handle the ongoing support of the merchant’s technical and financial needs during the relationship.
+The merchant acquirer will underwrite the account and support the merchant’s technical and financial needs during the relationship.

 The customer has a completely separate bank that handles their transactions.
 This bank, also known as the card-issuing bank, manages the customer’s account by providing security and support for their needs.
 The card issuer receives the merchant requests for transaction authorization.
 Going through a series of security and fraud checks, followed by a financial check for the amount, the card issuer will send back a response to the merchant location.

-The common organization between the merchant and customer partners is the payment card network.
-The network handles all of the security and handling of card account information between the merchant location and the customer’s bank.
-The members of the Visa and MasterCard payment card network receive the merchant requests, determine the customer’s bank, and route the authorization request to that bank.
+The payment card network is the common organization between the merchant and customer partners.
+The network handles the security and handling of card account information between the merchant location and the customer’s bank.
+The Visa and MasterCard payment card network members receive the merchant requests, determine the customer’s bank, and route the authorization request to that bank.
 In the case of American Express and Discover, they manage their own closed networks, so all information is retained internally.

 Authorizations are finalized at the end of the day along with any returns or voids that might have occurred.
 This finalization process is done during the batch when tips or other adjustments made after the authorization can be completed.